remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

 We now have all the information we need to calculate the total number of static bytes.
 This logic is in a <tt>Supplier</tt> so we can delay evaluation until after the register assignment algorithm, as if that decides to "spill" registers onto the stack it'll allocate 8 bytes per register spilled, which increases the <tt>stackBytes</tt> field and so changes the number of bytes we need to allocate.
 We'll round the number of bytes we need up to the nearest multiple of 16 so the stack remains 16-byte aligned after the allocation.
+However, if this function doesn't call any others (<tt>mostStackArgs</tt> is null) then we don't care about alignment so don't need to round the stack pointer.
+This may save us from having to modify the stack pointer at all - if the function doesn't use any space on the stack but does make function calls we still need to subtract 8 from the stack pointer to maintain alignment.
+If a function doesn't use any space on the stack and doesn't make function calls we can skip at least two instructions (one for the initial allocation and one for each <tt>ret</tt>).

 ~~~~
 @Static Classes@ +=